 An alternative burial method for the 21st century.

-The costs of this burial method can be accessed by clicking on this link.
+CNN has reported about this innovative new burial method as have National Geographic.
+The costs of this diamond burial method can be accessed by clicking the button below.